 To address and understand climate change, the longest possible time series need to be preserved in perpetuity.
 Every ECV needs to have a recognized global data repository and where there is one, it should be complete, adequately supported and funded.
 Data should be stored in well-curated, open and freely available, sustainable archives with clear guidance for data centres and users.
-Clearly defined principles such as the TRUST Principles (Lin et al., 2020)8 and FAIR Principles (Wilkinson et al., 20169) are needed, as well as clear and enforced data management plans and data citation.
+Clearly defined principles such as the TRUST Principles (Lin et al., 2020)8 and FAIR Principles (Wilkinson et al., 20169) are needed.
 Data rescue from hard copy or archaic digital formats allows data series to be extended in the past and needs to be adequately planned and funded with the results openly and freely available.
-This may include old satellite data if discovered (Poli et a., 2017.10).
 Sustained support to these activities is required.
-This theme aims at organizing more efficiently data rescue, data sharing, data curation and data provision.
+This theme aims to organise more efficiently data rescue, data sharing, data curation and data provision.